 Keep these considerations in mind if your doctor prescribes verapamil oral capsules for you.

 - You can take the extended-release capsule with or without food.
-(The drug maker does not indicate whether you should take the immediate-release tablet with or without food.)
+(The drug manufacturer does not indicate whether you should take the immediate-release tablet with or without food.)

 - You can cut the extended-release tablet, but don’t crush it.
 If you need to, you can cut the tablet in half.
 Swallow the two pieces whole.